rbpollock/labboNetwork/docs/interfaces/icolonynetwork.md

 ### ▸ `installExtension(bytes32 _extensionId, uint256 _version)`

 Install an extension in a colony.
-Can only be called by a Colony.
+Can only be called by a Labbo.

 **Parameters**